Odinn-1982/RNK-Lobby/md/SELLER_POSITIONING_POST.md

 You can't fake quality.
 But you can demonstrate it.
 And that's exactly what I'm doing.

 **Get started:**
-- 📥 Download from Foundry Module Browser
+- ðŸ“¥ Download from Foundry Module Browser
-- 🔗 Check out the code on GitHub
+- ðŸ”— Check out the code on GitHub
-- 💬 Join RagNarok's Codex Discord
+- ðŸ’¬ Join RNK Codex Discord

 This is how you build a name.
 Not with marketing speak.
 With results.

-— RagNarok
+â€” RNK

 ---